- New to Withiel.com?

 Withiel Parish Council

-Code of Conduct — reviewed and adopted 5th June 2013
+-CODE OF CONDUCT – reviewed and adopted 5th June 2013.
+Please read content below.

-Council Policy Statements – reviewed and adopted 2nd December 2015
+-WPC POLICY STATEMENTS – reviewed and adopted 2nd December 2015.
+Please read content below.

 Code of Conduct